Updated 4 days ago

 VW has some ID electric cars available in Europe, but the future ID car models will be powered by VW’s MEB modular EV architecture.
 MEB modular architecture is meant to enhance the cars’ performance with a plan to reach 500 kilometers on one charge.

 The most exciting electric cars are those that are planned for future release, called their “electric concept vehicles”.
 The concept vehicle lineup includes the Volkswagen electric bus, an updated version of their iconic van.
-The Volkswagen electric van will be known as the ID.BUZZ and will begin production for European markets in 2022.
+The Volkswagen electric van, known as the ID.BUZZ, began production for European markets in 2022.

 Additionally, VW introduced their plans to create an all-electric sedan, known as the Trinity.
 The plan is to launch the car in 2026, but the features are a bit vague.
 The Trinity will also use MEB architecture and hope to “set new standards for charge times” and battery range.